-- 1. Be a sophomore - 2.
+- 2. As a freshman, have a cumulative grade point average of 3.5 or better on fifteen (15) semester hours during the qualifying semester. (fall or spring semester).
+Summer school hours will not be considered - 3.
+As a sophomore, have a cumulative grade point of 3.5 on at least thirty semester hours - 4.
+Transfer students must complete fifteen hours through MDCC before being considered for membership - 5.
+Exhibit superior scholarship and leadership - 6.
+Show evidence of good character - 7.
+To remain in good standing, a student must maintain a cumulative grade point of 3.0 - B. Hall of Fame highest honor bestowed by Mississippi Delta Community College.
+The Standing College Committee on Honors and Awards is responsible for the selection of candidates based on recommendations from the faculty.
+It is bestowed upon an undesignated number who meets the following criteria: - 1.
+Be a sophomore - 2.
 Have a scholastic average of 3.5 or better through the first term of the sophomore year - 3.
 Have been in school for an equivalent of three consecutive semesters - 4.
 Have rendered service and contributions to the school program - 5.
 Possess qualities of leadership, loyalty, character, overall excellent school citizenship, and potential community leadership - 6.
 Be presently enrolled in school - C. Departmental Awards highest honor bestowed on a student by a department.
 In order for a student to be eligible for a departmental award, he/she must meet the following criteria: - 1.
 Be currently enrolled at MDCC and a full-time student - 2.
 Be a sophomore (unless enrolled in a one-year program) - 3.
 Possess good traits of citizenship - 4.
 Show potential of success in the future in the departmental area of study - 5.
 Be selected by the faculty members of that department under the direction of the department chair - 6.
-Have taken at least twelve semester hours or equivalent in the department (including three semester hours of courses in which currently enrolled) - Each department may award one departmental award.
+Have taken at least twelve semester hours or equivalent in the department (including three semester hours of courses in which currently enrolled) - 7.
+Each department may award one departmental award.
 Should a student receive a Departmental Award, he/she will not be eligible for an Achievement Award from the same department - D. Achievement Awards awarded to students by departments for achievement in a particular discipline.
 An Achievement Award may be given to students meeting the following criteria: - 1.
 Must be enrolled as a full-time freshman or sophomore - 2.
 Must have completed six hours in the department (which may include hours of current enrollment) - a.
-If more than one instructor teaches the course one award per instructor, per 6 hour course (or two related 3 hour courses) may be given - b.
+If more than one instructor teaches the course one award per instructor, per 6 hour course (or two related 3 hour courses) may be given (awards for specialty 3 hour courses may be given upon approval by the Vice President of Instruction)

+- b.
 Departments may have additional requirements - c.
 Departments may give one Achievement Award to a part-time student - E. Honors College MDCC Honors College provides academically gifted students an educational experience beyond the standard curriculum in an environment that promotes discovery and creativity.